 This year though the ‘poster girl’ is the recently departed Agnès Varda.
 A director!
 And a woman!
 The lurid, Photoshop-101 background aside, the image of Varda standing on top of cinematographer Louis Stein while filming her first feature La Pointe Courte (1954) is a dynamic and unusual choice.

 It signals that the festival has, at long last, clocked that it needs to change.
 Does this change go deeper than a clever and overdue rebranding exercise?
 Only the number of female-directed films in future editions of the festival will tell.
-You hope that they can improve on the four films directed by women (out of 19) in competition this year.
+You hope that they can improve on the (out of 19) in competition this year.
 The fact that that’s a joint record for the festival (tying with the ‘slow progress’ achieved in 2011) says it all.

 When it comes to the films in the festival marketing themselves, it’s the genre films that are winning this year.
 Jim Jarmusch’s The Dead Don’t Die eschews its starry cast to grab us with a zombie hand.
 Poster fiend Nicolas Winding Refn shows up the cinema-bound competition entries with his neon skull memento mori for his Amazon series Too Old to Die Young.